 The trees are managed by the Owners of the Common – Cowdray Estates.
 The South Downs National Park Authority Rangers, based in Midhurst, help to manage the heathland areas of the Common and they also have the care of Midhurst Common Open Access rights.
 Curiously, the Rights of Way (footpaths) are now, as from April 2011, managed by West Sussex County County Council.

 Our role has now changed in line with the reduced threat to the Common and so our name was changed to ‘Friends of Midhurst Common’.
-We now work with the Rangers from the National Park authority in establishing a Management Plan and there is a regular work day on the first Wednesday of every month led by a National Park Ranger.
+We work with the National Park authority in establishing a Management Plan and there is a regular work day on the last Friday of every month.

 New members of the Friends are always welcome and indeed very necessary to help keep the group in a position to influence the best care of this beautiful Common.
 Joining the monthly work group is an ideal way to learn more about the Common and conservation of heathland in general as well as to meet other like-minded individuals.
 People are welcome to come for just a short stint or for the whole day.